webix-hub/gitbook-webix-jet/details/async.md

 });
 ```

-However, in practice, some configuration settings in our UI can be stored in the database.
-For example, in the above snippet, we may want to store colors in DB to allow their customization by the end user.
-In such case, a module can return a promise of UI instead of UI configuration.
-Let's use **webix.ajax** that makes an asynchronous request to a PHP script and shows its response through a callback function.
+However, in practice, some UI configuration settings can be stored in the database.
+For example, in the above snippet, you may want to store colors in a DB to allow the end user to change them.
+In such case, a module can return a promise of UI instead of the UI configuration.
+Let's use **webix.ajax** that makes an asynchronous request to a PHP script and returns a promise.
+After the promise resolves, and the response is passed to a callback function:

 ```js
 export class StatisticsView extends JetView {